1999AZZAR/Autonomous_Mobile_Manipulator/docs/hardware/HARDWARE_ASSEMBLY_GUIDE.md

 ## Ready for Operation

-Once all components are assembled and tested, the LKS Robot will be fully operational with:
+Once all components are assembled and tested, the Autonomous Mobile Manipulator will be fully operational with:

 - **ROS2 low-level control** for real hardware
 - **Web interface** for manual control